Disaster Messaging Work Group

 Use the Ironic Process Theory.
 Present the actions we want to see, not the opposite.

-DMWG projects
+DMWG PROJECTS

-CURRENT Projects
+CURRENT

 Local Media & Disasters